Colin Burgess (musician): AC/DC

-Later career
+Later career and death

-In 1983 Burgess and Denny formed hard rock band His Majesty with Japanese singer Yukiko Davis and Spike Williams on guitar.
-Though the band folded in 1988, in 1993 another lineup under that name was invited by Regular Records to cut an album with Tiny Tim.
-Released in November, the album, titled Rock, included an unlikely cover of AC/DC's Highway To Hell.
-By 1998, His Majesty had transformed into Good Time Charlie with a new lead guitarist, John Botica, who had replaced Dai Pritchard (Billy Thorpe, Rose Tattoo).
+In 1983, Burgess and his brother Denny formed the hard rock band His Majesty with Japanese singer Yukiko Davis and Spike Williams on guitar.
+Though the band folded in 1988, in 1992 a new lineup which included lead guitarist John Botica and keyboardist Claude Woodward was invited by Regular Records to cut an album with Tiny Tim.
+Released in November, the album, Rock, included an unlikely cover of AC/DC's Highway To Hell.
+By 1998, His Majesty had transformed into Good Time Charlie.
 Good Time Charlie toured Southeast Asia and recorded an album, Adults Only, which was produced by John Robinson formerly of Australian band Blackfeather.

-In October 1998 The Masters Apprentices were inducted into the ARIA Hall of Fame as the classic line-up of Burgess, Ford, Keays and Wheatley.
-One month later both Burgess brothers were seriously injured in a car accident while travelling to a CD launch party for Good Time Charlie – they recovered and resumed their careers.
+In October 1998 the Masters Apprentices were inducted into the ARIA Hall of Fame as the classic line-up of Burgess, Ford, Keays and Wheatley.
+One month later both Burgess brothers were in a vehicle collision while travelling to a CD launch party for Good Time Charlie, "Both were severely injured.
+Colin suffered multiple fractures and internal injuries and as a result could not be moved from the wreck for some time...
+Both made a recovery."
 In 2005, a documentary of the brothers, The Comeback Kings, filmed by Joel Peterson was issued.
-Colin and Denny Burgess have performed and recorded as The Burgess Brothers Band and, as of 2014, Burgess Burgess.
-Colin has also been playing with a project pulled together by a guitar teacher named Steve Flack called Guitar Heroes, which showcases some of Australia's finest veteran guitarists in a blues/hard rock context outside the one in which they're usually perceived.
-This has seen him play with, among others, Chain's Phil Manning, Phil Emmanuel, Kahvas Jute's Dennis Wilson, The Angels' Bob Spencer, Choirboys' Brad Carr, The Radiators' Fess Parker, The Backsliders' Dom Turner and The Atlantics' Martin Cilia.
-Atlantics bass player from 2006 to 2012, Michael Smith, has been the project's regular live bassist since its inception in 2004.
+Colin and Denny Burgess performed and recorded as the Burgess Brothers Band and later as Burgess Burgess.

+Burgess also played with a project pulled together by a guitar teacher named Steve Flack called Guitar Heroes, which showcases some of Australia's finest veteran guitarists in a blues/hard rock context outside the one in which they are usually perceived.
+This saw him play with, among others, Chain's Phil Manning, Phil Emmanuel, Kahvas Jute's Dennis Wilson, the Angels' Bob Spencer, Choirboys' Brad Carr, the Radiators' Fess Parker, the Backsliders' Dom Turner and the Atlantics' Martin Cilia.
+The Atlantics' bass player from 2006 to 2012, Michael Smith, has been the project's regular live bassist since its inception in 2004.

-Colin Burgess is currently part of Dead Singer Band, a tribute band.
-He performs around Australia in the Dead Singer Band 'Lost Legends Showcase', a show dedicated to Australian singers who have died.
+Burgess was later part of Dead Singer Band, a tribute band.
+He performed around Australia in the Dead Singer Band Lost Legends Showcase, a show dedicated to Australian singers who have died.

+Colin John Burgess died on 16 December 2023, which was announced by AC/DC's official social media, he died at the age of 77.

 Awards and nominations

 Go-Set Pop Poll

-The Go-Set Pop Poll was coordinated by teen-oriented pop music newspaper, Go-Set and was established in February 1966 and conducted an annual poll during 1966 to 1972 of its readers to determine the most popular personalities.
+The Go-Set Pop Poll was coordinated by teen-oriented pop music newspaper Go-Set.
+It was established in February 1966 and conducted an annual poll from 1966 to 1972 of its readers to determine the most popular personalities.